Saptarshi Dutta — Updated On June 8th, 2022

 confusion_matrix

-Among the classifiers we can see that KNN had an accuracy of 90.53%, logistic regression had an accuracy of 91.45%, and random forest classifier had an accuracy rate of 90.55%.
-Further evaluation of the model entails generating the confusion matrix to understand the pattern of classification.
-In the case of logistic regression, 87,745 out of 95,939 samples were correctly classified whereas it is 86,863 for KNN, and 86,873 for the random forest classifier.
-Though all the algorithms performed to the tune of the accuracy of more than 90%, logistic regression was the most accurate one.
+Among the classifiers, we can see that KNN had an accuracy of 90.53%, logistic regression had a precision of 91.45%, and random forest classifier had an accuracy rate of 90.55%.
+Further evaluation of the model entails generating the confusion matrix to understand the classification pattern.
+In the case of logistic regression, 87,745 out of 95,939 samples were correctly classified, whereas it is 86,863 for KNN and 86,873 for the random forest classifier.
+Though all the algorithms performed to the tune of more than 90 accuracy, logistic regression was the most accurate.

-• KNN, logistic regression and random forest classifiers are capable of segregating individuals into high and low-risk categories with a high accuracy rate.
+• KNN, logistic regression, and random forest classifiers can segregate individuals into high and low-risk categories with a high accuracy rate.

-• A confusion matrix is a key tool to understand the misclassification aspect of the model.
+• A confusion matrix is a crucial tool to understand the misclassification aspect of the model.

 • High blood pressure, high cholesterol, smoking, diabetic status, and physical activity are important factors that cause heart disease.

-• Machine learning enables the detection of patterns from the data for the prediction of the patient’s condition.
+• Machine learning enables the detection of patterns from the data to predict the patient’s condition.

 The media shown in this article is not owned by Analytics Vidhya and is used at the Author’s discretion.